-In most cases, SVT doesn’t keep a child from enjoying normal activities.
+SVT doesn’t keep most children from enjoying normal activities.
 Medicine may be necessary to keep the tachycardia under control.
-Your child’s doctor will also want to see your child periodically to monitor the situation.
+Your child’s health care professional will also want to see them periodically for monitoring.

-Some children can learn ways to slow down their heart rate.
-For instance, the Valsalva maneuver – closing the nose and mouth and straining to breathe out – may help your child slow his or her heart rate.
+Some children can learn ways to slow down their heart rate, such as using the Valsalva maneuver – closing the nose and mouth and straining to breathe out or putting cold water on their face.

 SVT treatment options for children include: